electica-energy/ElecticaOS/README.md

 ## **Input**

 1. Upload battery life cycle data containing parameters such as **voltage, current, and temperature**.
-(Battery data sets are accessible through google drive link https://drive.google.com/drive/folders/1WFn7PKyWgWgVSpW9aAAe8yDMv0J8jCdo?usp=sharing , you can uploads you battery data too!)
-1A The data set should in format of column sequence of cycle number, voltage, current, temperature and time.
+(Battery data sets are accessible through google drive link https://drive.google.com/drive/folders/1WFn7PKyWgWgVSpW9aAAe8yDMv0J8jCdo?usp=sharing , you can uploads you battery data too!), The data set should in format of column sequence of cycle number, voltage, current, temperature and time.
 2. The dataset should include multiple **charge–discharge cycles** to ensure accurate pattern recognition and trend analysis.
 3. The platform supports both **single-cell and pack-level datasets** in standard CSV or JSON formats.